-Sionna Investment Managers Inc. (“Sionna”) is an independent investment management company incorporated under the laws of Canada.
-Sionna is entirely owned by senior members of staff and the firm’s only office is located in Toronto, Ontario.
+Sionna Investment Managers Inc. (“Sionna” or the “Firm”) is an independent investment management company incorporated under the laws of Canada.
+Sionna is privately owned, and the Firm’s only office is located in Toronto, Ontario.

-Sionna is registered as a portfolio manager to provide discretionary portfolio management services to its clients.
-Sionna is also registered as an investment fund manager, as Sionna is responsible for the day-to-day business and affairs of the Sionna Pooled Funds, which are sponsored by Sionna.
-Lastly, while Sionna is not in the business of trading securities generally, it has been registered in the appropriate categories in each province in Canada to enable clients to invest in the Sionna Pooled Funds managed by Sionna whether the fund is selected by Sionna under its discretion or by the client.
+Sionna is registered as a Portfolio Manager to provide discretionary portfolio management services to its Clients.
+Sionna is also registered as an Investment Fund Manager, as Sionna is responsible for the day-to-day business and affairs of the Pooled Funds, which are sponsored by Sionna.
+Lastly, while Sionna is not in the business of trading securities generally, it has been registered to enable Clients to invest in the Pooled Funds managed by Sionna whether the Pooled Fund is selected by Sionna under its discretion or by the Client.

 Sionna has no referral arrangements with other parties and does not pay or receive referral fees.

 A related issuer means a person or company that is influenced by, through ownership or direction and control over voting securities, another person or company.
 Sionna is an independent firm and is not influenced by any other person or company.

 A person or company is connected to another person or company if, due to its relationships with such person, a prospective purchaser of securities of the person or company might question the other person or company’s independence from the first person or company.
 Clients may invest in the Pooled Funds for which Sionna serves as manager; as such, the Pooled Funds may be ‘connected issuers’ of Sionna.
 Prior to making a recommendation to invest in a Pooled Fund, Sionna will ensure that the Pooled Fund is a suitable investment for the Client’s discretionary investment management account.
 Sionna will disclose its relationship or connection to such Pooled Fund or other connected issuer to the Client and receive the Client’s written consent to the investment.